 Naturally, with a programming language this versatile, questions arise about its ability to create games.
-After all, we’ve seen many different programming languages adjust to different technology industries.
+After all, we’ve seen many different programming languages adjust to different industries.

 These tools/frameworks include: